Hackers

 The next victim to come clean about being the victim of a cyber attack was Earl Enterprises, parent company of the Planet Hollywood, Buca di Beppo and Earl of Sandwich restaurant chains.
 In this case, point-of-sale malware was used to take credit card details as customers paid for their meal.

-The data included customer names, plus credit card names and expiry dates, and while the company did not say how many people were affected, KrebsOnSecurity puts the figure at more than two million.
-This data was offered for sale online in February, and had been collected by the malware between May 2018 and March 2019 — a 10-month cyber security breach.
+The data included customer names, credit card names, and expiry dates.
+While the company did not say how many people were affected, KrebsOnSecurity puts the figure at more than two million.
+This data was offered for sale online in February and collected by the malware between May 2018 and March 2019 — a 10-month cyber security breach.
 Earl Enterprises admitted what had happened on March 29.

 How to protect yourself

-Again, while this sounds serious — and the security breach remained live for a worrying amount of time — there is little the consumer need worry about, and little they could have done to protect themselves from malware installed on Earl's payment system.
+Again, while this sounds serious—and the security breach remained live for a worrying amount of time—there is little the consumer needs to worry about and little they could have done to protect themselves from malware installed on Earl's payment system.

-As cyber security Brian Krebs wrote in his reporting of the incident, it is important to keep a close eye on your credit card bills.
+As cyber security expert Brian Krebs wrote in his report on the incident, it is important to keep a close eye on your credit card bills.
 "Cardholders are not responsible for fraudulent charges, but your bank isn't always going to detect card fraud.
 That's why it's important to regularly review your monthly statements and quickly report any unauthorized charges."

 Of course, you could always pay with cash to avoid using the card reader entirely.